 WhatsApp Reassures Indian Government and Users About New Privacy Policy

-WhatsApp promises the Indian government and its users that its new privacy policy would have no effect on the privacy of personal conversations.
+WhatsApp promises the Indian government and its users that its new privacy policy will have no effect on the privacy of personal conversations.
 Furthermore, no accounts will be terminated or lose functionality as a result of refusing to adopt the policy.
+Also Read: Vivo X60 series cameras to feature Pixel Shift technology from DSLR cameras

 The company said in a statement that it is in contact with the Indian government to address any concerns about the new policy.
 The policy claims to improve the user experience and give greater openness about how WhatsApp gathers and uses data, according to the company.